3dgeo-heidelberg/4DGeo/docs/index.md

         http://localhost:3000
     ```

+## Hosting Options

+To **host** this application **on your own**, you can either copy our [Github Action workflow](https://github.com/3dgeo-heidelberg/4DGeo/blob/main/.github/workflows/react-deploy.yml) for deploying it to Github Pages which is favorable in a production or testing environment.
+For that you need to consider the points raised in the [fork section](#forking) below.

+Or for a quick and simple locally hosted server, you can also use a static web server setup with, for example, the built-in Python library [`http.server`](https://docs.python.org/3/library/http.server.html) and used in our examples notebooks like [here](rockfall_monitoring.ipynb#visualise-the-data-in-the-dashboard).

 ## Forking

 If you want to fork this repo to work on it on your own, you can do so freely but you need to change and adjust some settings and content.
 To help you through this process, heres a list of changes you need to consider.